Industry News

 6. Make it easy to pay

 Finally, whether you’re paying or being paid, resolve to make payment super simple.
-With Truss, you can insert payment links directly onto your digital invoices so that clients can pay with a few clicks.
-Once they do, the funds are available to you instantly, so you can use them to keep your projects moving.
+With Truss, you can insert payment links directly into your digital invoices so that clients can pay with a few clicks.
+Once they do, the funds are available to you instantly, so you can use them to keep your construction projects moving.

 Pay and get paid faster